 Topographic maps describe the surface of an area.
 They include contour lines to show how the elevation of an area changes (hills or valleys, for example) and also indicate major features such as buildings, roads, orchards, waterways and forests.
 They do not include details about the ownership, geology or history of an area.

 We hold a number of different topographic series – collections of maps that patchwork together to cover a large area.
 Most of the these cover Victoria, but we do also have series covering other states and even the whole of Australia.

-The earliest Victorian series we hold, the Victorian Army Survey, was created over many years beginning in 1916.
-This is a series of about 90 maps that document the topography of much (but not all) of the state, at a scale of 1 inch to 1 mile.
+The oldest Victorian topographic series we hold is the Victorian Army Survey, which was begun in 1916 and documents the topography of much (but not all) of the state, at a scale of 1 inch to 1 mile.